-- 8. Revenues will be used to mitigate impacts and implement projects and programs including, but not limited to: - Friant Kern Canal capacity correction - Surface water development - Additional recharge basin construction - Monitoring impacts and effects of groundwater pumping. - Other projects that may be identified by the GSA. (examples could include water conservation grants to GSA members, land conservation and set-aside programs, or any other projects the GSA deems appropriate to help meet the sustainability goal).
+9. Revenues will be used to mitigate impacts and implement projects and programs including, but not limited to:

+- Friant Kern Canal capacity correction - Surface water and groundwater banking development - Additional recharge basin construction - Monitoring impacts and effects of groundwater pumping. - Mitigation of impacts due to SGMA - Other projects that may be identified by the GSA.
+(Examples could include water conservation grants to GSA members, land conservation and set-aside programs, or any other projects the GSA deems appropriate to help meet the sustainability goal).

-A specific plan of mitigation will be developed and will be based on relative levels of impacts that can be shown to be associated with transitional pumping.
-Additional analysis, including technical analysis of projected impacts together with costs of effective and reasonable mitigation measures, will be completed as part of GSP implementation.
+A specific plan of mitigation will be developed and will be based on relative levels of impacts that can be shown to be associated with transitional pumping and exceedance of Allowable Limits.
+Additional analysis, including technical analysis of projected impacts together with costs of effective and reasonable mitigation measures, has been completed as part of GSP implementation, and will be continuously updated as conditions warrant.